jeetsukumaran/cmake-pandocology/README.md

 )
 ~~~

-You have access to the full complexity of the Pandoc compiler through the "`PANDOC_DIRECTIVES`" argument, which will pass everything to the underlying "`pandoc`" program:
+You have access to the full complexity of the Pandoc compiler through the "`PANDOC_DIRECTIVES`" argument, which will pass everything to the underlying "`pandoc`" program.
+So, for example, to generate a PDF with some custom options:

 ~~~
 add_pandoc_document(
     opus.pdf
     SOURCES opus.md
     PANDOC_DIRECTIVES -t latex
                       --smart
                       --self-contained
                       --toc
                       --listings
 )
 ~~~